How to Start a Record Label

 Step 5: Release and market properly

 A label lives or dies on its releases.
 Run each one professionally: finished, mastered audio, proper artwork, metadata, lead time, pre-saves, and a real promo push.
-Lean on a solid release checklist so nothing slips.
+Lean on a solid release checklist so nothing slips, and treat marketing as a core job — if you’re not sure where to start, work through how to promote your music.
 As a label, your brand reputation compounds — a few strong, well-marketed releases build credibility that makes the next signing and the next playlist pitch easier.

 Step 6: Sign artists carefully (if that’s your model)

 If you’re signing others, look for the same things bigger labels do — momentum, identity, work ethic — but stay realistic about your budget.
+The same instincts artists use when working out how to get a record deal tell you what to look for from the other side of the table.
 Offer fair terms, be transparent about splits and ownership, and only take on what you can genuinely support.
 A small roster you serve well beats a big one you neglect.

 Frequently asked questions